samizdatco/skia-canvas/docs/api/canvas.md

 The Sharp library is an optional dependency that you must [install separately][sharp_npm]:
 :::

 The contents of the canvas can be copied into a [Sharp][sharp] image object, allowing you to make use of the extensive image-processing and optimization features offered by the library.
+The `colorSpace` chosen upon creating the Canvas's context will be preserved as an ICC profile.
 The optional arguments behave the same as their equivalents in the [`toFile`][toFile] method.

 Note that while this method returns synchronously, you will need to `await` most operations on the resulting Sharp object: